weaselkeeper/infoquery/README.md

 Query infoblox appliance via api.

 NOTE: I no longer have access to infoblox devices, (new job) and thus, this code is going to lose interest for me.
-If/when I have access to an infoblox device again, I may well wish to contingue this project, but until then, it's going to fall off my work list.
+If/when I have access to an infoblox device again, I may well wish to continue this project, but until then, it's going to fall off my work list.

 Currently, supports hostname query, does a greedy match against -n option i.e.